Tempered AI Assessment

 - Smaller models degrade much more quickly with instruction count

-- Keep CLAUDE.md/instructions files under 500 lines
+- Keep CLAUDE.md/instructions files under 500 lines for reliable adherence

 Power User AI Coding Workflow Tips